SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Now that we have some data (and the schema into which it fits) that we can look at, let's do that.
 The database engine is local, the database is local, so everything is at hand.

-The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (but we can also fire off one-shot commands too - see [footnote-4](#footnote-4)).
+The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (see [footnote-4](#footnote-4)).

-👉 Let's start out by looking at what we have:
+👉 Invoke the executable, specifying our database file:

 ```bash
 sqlite3 db.sqlite